jmanaay21/Covert-Keylogger/README.md

 for a set amount of time, saves those keystrokes in a txt file and emails the text file to me.

 # Code Break Down
+Begin with imports from python libraries that will make the code possible:

+ smtplib: for sending emails using the Simple Mail Transfer Protocol (SMTP).
+ os: for interacting with the operating system, such as file and path operations.
+ time: for handling time-related functions, including delays and timestamps. yaml (as yml): for loading configuration data from YAML files (e.g., email credentials). pynput.keyboard: for capturing and logging keystrokes using a keyboard listener. email.mime.multipart.MIMEMultipart: for constructing multipart email messages. email.mime.text.MIMEText: for adding plain text content to the email body. email.mime.base.MIMEBase: for handling attachments in email messages.
+ sys: for accessing system-specific parameters and functions, particularly for handling paths in executable environments.

 ![image](https://github.com/user-attachments/assets/b5170469-88ad-4909-99ba-21bd8ba1f437)